4u70mata/gpt3-flask-voice-assistant/README.md

 This project aims to create a voice assistant using OpenAI's GPT-3 and IBM Watson technologies.
-It leverages the SN Labs Cloud IDE environment for seamless development without the need for local installations.
+It leverages IBM Cloud IDE environment for seamless development and portable code.

 ---
 **Tech Stack:**
+- Flask 🌐💻
 - OpenAI's GPT-3 🤖
 - IBM Watson 🧠
+- Docker for code portability

 <img src='./static/assets/archit.png'  width="640"/>